Keyboard shortcuts

 Designed for AI Integration

 With Cloesce, you write less code.
 Significantly less.
-Furthermore, the code you do write is at a high level of abstraction, focusing on only data models and business logic.
+Furthermore, the code you do write operates at a high level of abstraction, focusing on only data Models and business logic.
 This design makes Cloesce an ideal candidate for AI assisted development.
 Not only would creating a project require a fraction of the tokens, but the high level nature of the code means that AI can more easily understand the intent and structure of the application.

 Architecture Overview